hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 cd aui && .ais
 ```

-- choose first four options then skip to '6) Install Base System'
+- choose 1, 2, and 3, then skip to '6) Install Base System'
+- choose 7 through 13
+- if using an SSD with trim support (check with `hdparm -I /dev/sdX |grep TRIM`), then change /etc/fstab options to `defaults,noatime,discard` for each ext4 partition.
+Or edit /etc/lvm/lvm.conf to contain `issue_discards`